 OBAT's Endowment Committee adopted investment and spending policies for the quasi-endowment fund assets.
 Compak set-up a Special Situations account, suitable for aggressive investors and uses the S&P Sharia Compliant index in choosing the stocks for the quasi-endowment fund.
 The quasi-endowment assets are invested in a manner that is intended to produce results that mirror the overall S&P 500 stock market, which has had a long-term average return of 9% - 10% over the last fifty years.
 Actual returns in any given year may vary.
+During 2022, several common stocks were sold, generating a realized loss of \$77,863.

-The Board designated quasi-endowment fund at Fidelity had a fair value of \$504,300 at December 31, 2021.
+The Board designated quasi-endowment fund at Fidelity had a fair value of \$426,100 and \$504,300 at December 31, 2022 and December 31, 2021, respectively.